Fluffy 9 Grain Pancakes – Healthy Multigrain Recipe

 • Add the wet ingredients to the dry ingredients and mix until just combined.
 Avoid over mixing; lumps are okay.
 Allow the pancake batter to rest uncovered at room temperature for 20-30 minutes so the flour absorbs the liquid.
 This will result in fluffier pancakes.

-9-grain Pancake Batter
+9 Grain Pancake Batter

-• Lightly spray the griddle with cooking spray.
+• While the pancake batter is resting, preheat a griddle or large skillet to medium-heat.
+Lightly spray the griddle with cooking spray.
 Spoon about a quarter to a half cup of batter onto the hot griddle.

 Pancakes on Griddle